AATopp/CloudDS/README.md

    2. 40GB of hard drive on both VMs did not allow them to run over 5 processes (users) at the same time because PostgreSQL uses temporary space on hard drive running queries with JOINs
    3. It takes over 500GB of hard drive to run queries 4 & 5 to test 10, 20, 50 and 100 users working at the same time
    4. VM with 8GB of RAM showed a great performance and could be considered to be optimal specification for the lab environment
+   5. Impossible to have over 3 students (users) or more running queries like 4 and 5 (with joins) at the same time in the VM with such specs because of current server limitations
+   6. The more memory (RAM) a VM has, the better the run time will show when running large queries
+   7. The results of the project support a decision for hardware purchase to create the lab environment for the Data Science classes at Regis University
+   8. Based on all the processes documented the next students in the project will have a starting point to continue the next steps with minimal training